zeppelin8806/Full-Stack-Capstone/README.md

 ![image](https://github.com/user-attachments/assets/d6fec717-768f-41b6-8ade-e5c19ac5643b)

-## Instructions
+## Database and Backend Instructions

 If you would like to download and run my project.
 Please follow the following steps:

 - Create a new database from the server>database>m2_final_project file.
 - Open the backend Java from the pom.xml and run server>src>main>java>com>techelevator>Application

-If you see the following below, you've successfully downloaded and started up the backend and database!
+If you see the following, you've successfully downloaded and started up the backend and database!

 ![image](https://github.com/user-attachments/assets/ca23c82e-e460-4474-8189-8d1c3de858d7)

+## Frontend Instructions

+-Once you've downloaded and started the backend, open